meerasanj/CollatzConjecture/README.md

 # CollatzConjecture

 ## Purpose
 This project is a computational exploration of the Collatz Conjecture, a famous unsolved problem in mathematics.
 The Collatz Conjecture suggests that for any positive integer n, if n is even, divide it by 2, and if n is odd, multiply it by 3 and add 1.
 Repeating these operations will eventually result in the number 1.
 While the conjecture has been tested extensively, no general proof has yet been found.
-This project implements 12 different versions of the Collatz Conjecture, including 6 recursive implementations, in 10 different programming languages.
+This project features 12 distinct implementations of the Collatz Conjecture, including 6 recursive versions, across 6 different programming languages.

 The languages included in this project are:
 - C#